 If you’re given advance assurance

 We’ll send you a statement saying the investment is likely to qualify, which you can show to your investors.

-HMRC will then give you permission to issue certificates to investors, so that they can claim tax relief.
-You do not need to raise the full amount of investment you included in your application.
+We’ll give you permission to issue certificates to investors, so that they can claim tax relief — you do not need to raise the full amount of investment you included in your application.

 If you’re not given advance assurance

 We’ll tell you why we think your application does not meet the conditions of the scheme.